Breakfast is an important meal...

 Remove lid once yolk has lightened in color/edges of eggs are just slighly browned) and then transfer your yummy eggs to a plate and enjoy once they've cooled slightly!

-This would make a great breakfast for two on a weekend if you split the eggs and added some re-fried potatoes as hashbrowns, or some toasted traditional rye or sourdough bread.
+This would make a great breakfast for two on a weekend if you split the eggs and added some re-fried potatoes as hashbrowns, a nice hot cup of tea and some toasted traditional rye or sourdough bread.